What to Do If Your Tenant Doesn't Pay Rent: A Complete Guide

 Out-of-court payment demand

-As mentioned above, the first option prior to eviction proceedings is a notarized letter or certified fax requesting the tenant to pay the outstanding debt.
-It is advisable to specify a specific payment deadline in this letter, for example 15 days, for the debtor to pay voluntarily.
-If the non-payment persists, eviction proceedings may be initiated.
+As mentioned, the first step before initiating eviction proceedings is to send a notarized letter or certified fax requesting that the tenant pay the outstanding debt.
+It is advisable to specify a specific payment deadline in this letter—for example, 15 days—so that the debtor can settle the debt voluntarily.
+If the tenant continues to refuse to pay, eviction proceedings may be initiated.

-It is the legal tool that allows property owners to regain possession of the home or premises in the event of non-payment of rent by the tenant.
-It is filed in the court of first instance when the tenant continues to evade payment of rent after receiving the notarized letter.
-This requires the intervention of a lawyer to sign the lawsuit, which seeks to evict the tenant and recover the rent.
+It is the legal remedy that allows property owners to regain possession of a residence or commercial space in the event that a tenant fails to pay rent.
+It is filed in the court of first instance when the tenant continues to evade rent payment after receiving the notarized letter.
+This requires the involvement of an attorney to sign the complaint; this process aims to evict the tenant and recover the rent.

-• Filing the lawsuit: If the tenant fails to make the payment, the landlord must file the lawsuit in the court of first instance.
+• Filing a Lawsuit: If the tenant fails to make payment, the landlord must file a lawsuit in the district court.

-• Admission and notification procedure: The court notifies the tenant, who has 10 days to settle the debt or file an objection.
+• Filing and processing of the notice: The court notifies the tenant, who has 10 days to pay the debt or file an objection.

 • Eviction order: If the judge rules in favor of the landlord, a date will be set for the forced eviction.
-The tenant will have to return the keys to the property, and an eviction report will be drawn up with the participation of the court official, the landlord's attorney, and the locksmith.
+The tenant must return the keys to the property, and an eviction report will be drawn up with the participation of the court officer, the landlord’s attorney, and the locksmith.

-This involves claiming payment of outstanding rent, which can be done as part of the eviction process itself or as part of a process called a payment order.
-We will go into more detail about the latter.
+This involves claiming payment of overdue rent, which can be done either as part of the eviction proceedings or through a process known as a payment order; we will go into more detail about the latter.

-What is the deadline for evicting a tenant?
+What is the timeframe for evicting a tenant?

-The minimum period for a rental eviction to take effect can be up to six months.
-In some cases, it can be extended to 12 months.
-Among the factors that can influence the length of this process is the workload of the courts, where the backlog of cases leads to delays in closing them; another reason could be opposition from the tenant, who may file extensions or appeals.
+The minimum timeframe for a rental eviction to take effect can be as long as six months.
+In some cases, it can extend to 12 months.
+Factors that can influence the length of this process include the caseload of the courts, where a backlog of cases leads to delays in resolving them; another reason could be the tenant’s opposition, which involves filing motions for extensions or submitting arguments.

-There are also processes that may take longer if the tenant is in a vulnerable situation.
-Finally, the trial date begins after the court notification, and if the notification is delayed, so are the rest of the proceedings.
+There are also cases that may take longer if the tenant is in a vulnerable situation.
+Finally, the trial date begins to run from the date of service of process; if service is delayed, so are the rest of the proceedings.

 What should I do if my tenant leaves without paying?

-If you have already recovered the property but the tenant still owes rent, you can do the following:
+If you have already regained possession of the property but the tenant still owes rent, you can do the following:

-You can file what is known as a small claims procedure in the court of first instance to claim the debt.
-To do so, it is important to gather all the supporting documentation, such as the initial certified fax, unpaid invoices, and correspondence with the tenant.
+You can file what is known as a debt collection proceeding with the court of first instance to recover the debt.
+To do so, it is important to gather all supporting documentation, such as the initial certified letter, unpaid invoices, and correspondence with the tenant.

-The court will proceed by sending a notice to the tenant demanding payment within 20 business days.
+The court will send a notice to the tenant demanding payment within 20 business days.
 If payment is made, the case will be closed.

 Seizure of assets

-If the debt is not paid, the judge will have the power to issue an enforcement order allowing the seizure of assets or bank accounts in the tenant's name until the total amount owed is covered.
+If the debt is not paid, the judge will have the authority to issue an enforcement order allowing for the seizure of assets or bank accounts held in the tenant's name until the full amount of the arrears is covered.

-According to the Civil Procedure Act (LEC), different types of the tenant's property can be seized:
+Under the Civil Procedure Act (LEC), various types of the tenant’s property may be seized:

-Money and bank accounts: As mentioned above, the judge orders the bank to freeze the tenant's account and transfer the funds to pay off the debt.
+Money and bank accounts: As mentioned, the judge orders the bank to freeze the tenant’s account and transfer the funds until the debt is paid.
 If the funds are insufficient, other assets are seized.

-Salaries and pensions: The tenant's income may be seized, although it is mandatory to respect the amount of the Minimum Interprofessional Salary (SMI), which is unseizable.
-This means that if the tenant earns less than the SMI, their salary cannot be seized.
-In cases where the salary income is higher than the SMI, the percentage of the seizure will be governed by a scale defined by the LEC.
+Wages and Pensions: A tenant’s income may be garnished, although the amount of the Minimum Wage (SMI) must be respected, as it is exempt from garnishment.
+This means that if the tenant earns less than the SMI, their wages cannot be garnished.
+If the tenant’s income exceeds the SMI, the percentage of the garnishment will be determined according to a scale defined by the LEC.

-Movable and immovable property: Property such as jewelry, vehicles, appliances, works of art, or any other valuable assets registered to the tenant may also be seized.
-In advanced and extreme cases, real estate may also be seized.
+Personal property and real estate: Assets such as jewelry, vehicles, household appliances, works of art, or any other valuable property owned by the tenant may also be seized.
+In serious or extreme cases, real estate may also be seized.

-No possession of seizable assets: If the tenant does not possess any seizable assets, they may request that the debt remain active until they have income or assets.
-This means that the landlord will have to wait for some time, which unfortunately may be longer, to effectively collect the outstanding payment.
+No attachable assets: If the tenant does not have any attachable assets, they may request that the debt remain outstanding until they have income or assets.
+This means that the landlord will have to wait for some time—which, unfortunately, may be quite a while—before receiving actual payment of the outstanding amount.

 New Call to Action

-There are several strategies that property owners can implement prior to entering into a rental agreement in order to avoid unfavorable situations such as non-payment.
+There are several strategies that property owners can implement before entering into a lease agreement in order to avoid unfavorable situations, such as non-payment.

-It is advisable to conduct a credit check where the tenant provides bank and employment references to confirm that they will be able to pay rent in the medium and long term.
+It is advisable to conduct a credit check in which the tenant provides bank and employment statements to confirm that they will indeed be able to pay rent in the medium and long term.

 Income verification

-The real estate delinquency database (BDMI) is a registry that provides access to useful information to avoid entering into lease agreements with individuals who are reported as repeat debtors.
+The Real Estate Delinquency Database (BDMI) is a registry that provides access to information useful for avoiding the signing of lease agreements with individuals who are listed as repeat debtors.

 Demand financial guarantees

-You can add a legal deposit to the lease agreement, which, according to rental law, can cover one month's rent.
-You can also request an additional guarantee to cover a second month or take out non-payment insurance.
+You can include a security deposit in the lease agreement; under rental law, this can cover one month’s rent.
+You can also request an additional guarantee to cover a second month’s rent or to provide protection against non-payment.

-Keep strict track of payments, agreeing on an automatic payment method, payment reminders if there are delays, and acting quickly in the event of non-payment.
+Keep close track of payments by setting up an automatic payment method, sending payment reminders if payments are late, and taking prompt action in the event of non-payment.

-If possible, obtaining references from previous landlords will allow you to assess whether it is worthwhile to continue the lease agreement process with the tenant.
+If possible, obtaining references from previous landlords will allow you to assess whether it is worth proceeding with the lease agreement with the tenant.

-If the tenant stops paying, the insurance company will pay the landlord the monthly rent up to the contracted limit, which can be between 6 and 12 months.
-They also provide legal advice on filing an eviction lawsuit against the tenant.
+If the tenant stops paying rent, the insurance company will cover the monthly payments to the landlord up to the agreed-upon limit, which can range from 6 to 12 months.
+They also provide legal assistance in filing an eviction lawsuit against the tenant.

-Some insurance policies offer additional benefits such as repair of damage caused by vandalism committed by the tenant, coverage of services not paid for by the tenant, and legal assistance.
+Some insurance policies include additional benefits such as coverage for damage caused by vandalism committed by the tenant, coverage for unpaid utilities, and legal assistance.

-Are you interested in purchasing a property to rent out?
-With Domoblock, the profitability of purchasing a property will allow you to maximize your rental income.
+Are you interested in buying a property to rent out?
+With Domoblock, the profitability of buying a property will allow you to maximize your rental income.
 Ask us how.

 Discover a new way to invest in real estate with Domoblock

-Now you can grow your money in real estate without the need for large amounts of capital or complications.
-Domoblock revolutionizes real estate investment, allowing you to participate in high-value properties with as little as €200.
-Its blockchain-based model guarantees total transparency, security, and efficient management, making investing easier than ever.
+Now you can grow your money in the real estate market without needing large amounts of capital or dealing with complications.
+Domoblock is revolutionizing real estate investment, allowing you to invest in high-value properties with as little as €200.
+Its blockchain-based model ensures complete transparency, security, and efficient management, making investing easier than ever.

-With estimated returns of over 10% and payback periods of between 8 and 12 months, Domoblock is positioned as a modern and accessible alternative for those looking to generate passive income through real estate.
-In addition, you have the support of a team of specialists who select the best opportunities to optimize your investment.
+With estimated returns of over 10% and payback periods ranging from 8 to 12 months, Domoblock stands out as a modern and accessible option for those looking to generate passive income through real estate.
+Plus, you have the support of a team of specialists who select the best opportunities to optimize your investment.

 Don't wait any longer to start building your financial future.
-Join Domoblock today and take advantage of the potential of real estate investment in a safe, profitable, and completely digital way.
+Join Domoblock today and tap into the potential of real estate investing in a safe, profitable, and fully digital way.

 New Call to Action